Side Hustles for Seniors

 2. Practice regularly: Dedicate 30 minutes daily to practicing new skills

-3. Ask for help: Many communities have tech volunteers who help seniors
+3. Ask for help: Many communities have tech volunteers who help seniors.
+Small tech habits that boost productivity—like calendar voice notes and hands-free timers—help keep multi-gig schedules organized.

 4. Take it slow: Don’t try to learn everything at once